 Top Reasons Why to Complete Antibiotics Course once started!

-My common practice was to stop giving medicines to my baby as soon as he starts feeling better.
+My common practice was to stop giving medicines to my baby as soon as he used to feel absolutely fine.
 Also I’ve read a Well-Researched Article

 in which Professor Gwendolyn Gilbert

 “There is a common misconception that resistance will emerge if a prescribed antibiotic course is not completed.”

 Leaving or continuing specific medication depends on the nature of disease.
 If its a mild infection don’t go for antibiotics Even though simple medication can be stopped as soon as you feel better!